 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Esther Martinez - Poe Tsáwäˀ (1912-2006) (here, next to this marker); Shrine of Our Lady of LourdesDominguez Escalante Trail (approx. 2.4 miles away); Espaņola Valley (approx. 2.9 miles away); Chimayo Trading Post / Trujillo House (approx. 4.1 miles away); Santa Cruz de la Caņada / Santa Cruz Plaza on the Camino Real (approx. 4.2 miles away); The Bond House (approx. 4.3 miles away); Historic Los Luceros (approx. 4Ŋ miles away).

 Regarding San Gabriel.
 Yuque-Ynque Pueblo/San Gabriel no longer exists.
 Its adobe remains are visible on aerial photos.

 One must study every history and people of this area, indeed the puebloan Southwest, to understand why Oņate's insertion of his settlers into Ohkay Owingeh sowed the seeds of the 1680 Pueblo Revolt.

 The San Gabriel marker is 5.07 miles South of the Oņate Center

 Alcalde, NM 87511

-The Center is a beatiful historical institution with library, kitchen, document conversion workstation and performanice area.
-The Center's mission is to provide a center of knowledge for all inhabitants of the area, and provide a point of unity for the residents of the Middle Rio Grande Valley
+The Center is a beautiful historical institution with library, kitchen, document conversion workstation and performance area.
+The Center's mission is to provide a center of knowledge for all inhabitants of the area, and provide a point of unity for the residents of the Middle Rio Grande Valley.